ibmecod/bluemix-spiceworks-starter/README.md

 Your Bluemix app will now appear (as shown below) when you invoke **_App->Your App Name_** from inside Spiceworks where **_Your App Name_** is the name you gave to the app.

 ![Alt text](bmspiceworks.png "Optional title")

+# Privacy Notice

+Sample web applications that include this package may be configured to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
+The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

+* Node.js package version
+* Node.js repository URL
+* Application Name (`application_name`)
+* Space ID (`space_id`)
+* Application Version (`application_version`)
+* Application URIs (`application_uris`)

+This data is collected from the `package.json` file in the sample application and the `VCAP_APPLICATION` environment variable in IBM Bluemix and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
+Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.